 Since 2002, NCCHCA’s Awards Program has paid tribute to many outstanding leaders from North Carolina’s community health centers and partners.
 We invite the staff and board of all member health centers to nominate a candidate for each of the awards listed below:

-The selected awardees will be recognized during the 2019 Annual Meeting and Primary Care Conference during the Awards Luncheon on Thursday, June 27, 2019, at the Renaissance Asheville Hotel, 31 Woodfin Street, Asheville, NC 28801
+The selected awardees will be recognized during the 2020 Annual Meeting and Primary Care Conference at the Awards Luncheon on Thursday, June 11, 2020, at the Hotel Ballast, 301 N Water St, Wilmington, NC 28401

 In 2002, the North Carolina Community Health Center Association (NCCHCA) established the Dr. Evelyn Schmidt Outstanding Service Award.
-A pioneer in social and community medicine, Dr. Schmidt, affectionately known as “Evy,” was the first Executive Director/CEO of Lincoln Community Health Center in Durham, NC, and served in that capacity for 40 years before retiring in 2011.
+A pioneer in social and community medicine, Dr. Schmidt, affectionately known as “Evy,” was the first Executive Director/CEO of Lincoln Community Health Center in Durham, NC, and served in that capacity for 40 years before retiring in 2011 and her death in 2019.
 Each year, as a tribute to Dr. Schmidt, NCCHCA honors a community-oriented organization that has improved access to care through innovative, comprehensive approaches as evidenced by outreach efforts, preventive health and educational programs, quality and efficiency of care, and/or strong community support and involvement.

 Formed in 1978 by North Carolina community health center leaders, NCCHCA thrives on the strength, dedication and excellence of our members and partners.
 From among them, we recognize each year an individual or organization for outstanding service to the Association, helping to envision the future and identify paths to success toward NCCHCA’s vision that: ‘Every North Carolina community will have access to a patient-centered, patient-governed, culturally competent health care home that integrates high quality medical, pharmacy, dental, vision, behavioral health, and enabling services without regard to a person’s ability to pay.”